ericfialkowski/MongoLeader/README.md

-# MongoLeader
+# MongoLocker
-Leader election using mongodb TTL collections
+Distributed locking in Java using MongoDb TTL collections